Supervisor: Dr Abby Samson, Prof Jonathan Gibbins, Prof M Pourkashanian

 Potential applicants should have, or are expecting to obtain in the near future, a first class honours degree in engineering, mathematics, or science.
-The studentship is open to UK/EU
+The studentship is open to candidates of all nationalities; however, fees will only cover a UK rate.

 The research work will be based in the Energy 2050 initiative within the University of Sheffield, and the Department of Mechanical Engineering to develop world-leading activity in energy research.
-The student will be working within an exciting and dynamic group with approximately 40 PhD researchers and over 12 postdoctoral research fellows undertaking a broad area of energy research with strong links to industry.
+The student will be working within an exciting and dynamic research group with approximately 46 PhD researchers and over 15 postdoctoral research fellows undertaking a broad range of energy research with strong links to industry.

 The Department of Mechanical Engineering has been a major discipline in the University since its foundation in 1905.
 The Research Excellence Framework (REF, December 2014) placed the Department within the Top 5 for Mechanical Engineering in the UK.